-VMware Technical Support routinely requests diagnostic information from you when a support request is received by them.
+VMware Technical Support routinely requests diagnostic information from you when you submit a support request.
 This diagnostic information contains product-specific logs and configuration files from the host on which the product runs.
 The information is gathered by using a specific script tool for each product.